JetBrains/intellij-sdk-docs/products/android_studio.md

 ### Configuring the Plugin plugin.xml File
 As discussed in the [Plugin Dependencies](/basics/getting_started/plugin_compatibility.md#declaring-plugin-dependencies) section of this guide, a plugin's dependency on [Modules Specific to Functionality](/basics/getting_started/plugin_compatibility.md#modules-specific-to-functionality) must be declared in `plugin.xml`.
 When using Android Studio-specific features (APIs), a dependency on `com.intellij.modules.androidstudio` must be declared as shown in the code snippet below.
-Otherwise, if only general, platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](/basics/getting_started/plugin_compatibility.md).
+Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](/basics/getting_started/plugin_compatibility.md).
 ```xml
   <depends>com.intellij.modules.androidstudio</depends>
 ```